duyvo1902/test-terraform-pipeline/README.md

 1.)
 You'll need an AWS account.

 2.)
-Create an S3 bucket in your AWS account and replace the `api-gateway-lambda-dynamodb` bucket name in `main.tf` with your bucket name.
+Create an S3 bucket in your AWN account and replace the `api-gateway-lambda-dynamodb` bucket name in `main.tf` with your bucket name.

 3.) `us-west-1` is hard coded in `main.tf`.
 If you're deploying this app to another region you need to update the `region` in `main.tf`.